ts123/AppSwitch.alfredworkflow/README.md

 Usage
 ------------

-1) type comma to display a list of running applications ordered by last use.
+1) type comma "," to display a list of running applications ordered by last use. (the current application is last)

 ![AppSwitch1.png](screenshots/AppSwitch1.png)